Opinion | Democrats finally grasp the importance of the Supreme Court — when it’s almost too late

 There could be some ambiguity in those answers; for instance, you might say it makes no difference because you already thought the election of your candidate was of infinite importance and therefore couldn’t get more important.
 But it’s still unusual to see more Democrats than Republicans cite the opening on the court as inflating the importance of their vote.

-Perhaps it’s because the last time there was a liberal majority on the court, Richard Nixon was president.
+Perhaps this is happening because the last time there was a liberal majority on the court, Richard Nixon was president.
 So despite the occasional important victory in the time since when one or another conservative justice came over to their side, liberals have been suffering defeats at the court for so long that many may never have felt they had that much to lose.

 Now, of course, they do.
-A 5-4 conservative majority where from time to time one of the Republican appointees joins with the Democratic appointees to deliver a partial victory (such as upholding most of the Affordable Care Act) or even a substantial one (such as legalizing same-sex marriage) is very different from a 6-3 conservative majority, when liberal victories will be all but nonexistent.
+A 5-4 conservative majority where from time to time one of the Republican appointees joins with the Democratic appointees to deliver a partial victory (such as upholding most of the Affordable Care Act) or even a substantial one (such as legalizing same-sex marriage) is very different from a 6-3 conservative majority, which could make liberal victories all but nonexistent.

 As someone who has constantly tried to get liberals to realize the importance of the Supreme Court (see here or here), I’m heartened that Democrats are finally realizing what the stakes are.
 Unfortunately, it comes at a time when defeat is almost inevitable; while there are a few procedural moves Senate Democrats can make to slow the process down, Senate Majority Leader Mitch McConnell (R-Ky.) is determined to move Trump’s nominee through the process in a matter of weeks, and there’s almost nothing that will stop him.